CZ-NIC/knot/doc/operation.rst

     $ knotc conf-export output.conf

 ..
 WARNING::
-   The import and export commands access the configuration database directly, without any interaction with the server.
-So it is strictly recommended to perform these operations when the server is not running.
+   The import and export commands lock the configuration database, preventing access from the server.
+So it is necessary to perform these operations when the server is not running.

 .. _Dynamic configuration: